Carrie Rebora Barratt

 Carrie Rebora Barratt is an American art historian specializing in museum administration and collaborative nonprofit leadership.
 She has worked in this domain in New York City since the 1980s.
 Barratt was Curator of American Paintings and Sculpture (1989–2009), and Manager of the Henry R. Luce Center for the Study of American Art (1989–2009) and Deputy Director for Collections (2009-2018) at the Metropolitan Museum of Art.
 She served as the Chief Executive Officer and William C. Steere Sr. President of The New York Botanical Garden 2018-2020 during a transitional period.
 Prior to that, she spent over thirty years at the Metropolitan Museum of Art as a curator and administrator.

 Education

 Barratt was born in Chicago and holds a BA in history of art and architecture from the University of Illinois at Chicago.
-She completed a masters in art history from the University of California, Los Angeles, and a PhD in art history from the City University of New York.
+She completed a masters in art history from the University of California, Los Angeles, and a PhD in art history from the Graduate Center of the City University of New York.